sebastienrousseau/generator-avionic/README.md

 # ![ScreenShot](Icon.png) Avionic ✈

 ##  What is it?
-Avionic ✈ helps you to kickstart highly sophisticated Ionic projects.
+Build cross-platform hybrid native apps with HTML, JavaScript and CSS using Avionic ✈.
+A [Yeoman](http://yeoman.io) generator that helps you kickstart highly sophisticated [Ionic](http://ionicframework.com/) projects using [Gulp](http://gulpjs.com/) to propel your development.

-To do so, we provide a generator that scaffold a complete frictionless HTML5 Mobile Framework for building amazing, cross-platform hybrid native apps with HTML, JavaScript, and CSS.

 ### Our approach
-We believe perfection must consider everything.
-So we designed Avionic ✈.
+* We believe perfection must consider everything.

-We take our passion for perfection beyond the code and into our daily practices.
+* We take our passion for perfection beyond the code and into our daily practices.

-We are obsessed about helping you create beautiful applications.
+* We are obsessed about helping you create beautiful applications.
+* So we designed Avionic ✈.

+### Features
 As firm believers in the highest levels of best practice and well thought out build processes Avionic ✈ takes care of providing everything needed to get started.

-A [Yeoman](http://yeoman.io) generator for Ionic Projects with Gulp

-### Features

 * Gulp jobs for development, building, emulating and running your app
 * Compiles and concatenates your Sass